bflaven/node-countries-light-app/README.md

 **1. The directory tree**<br />
 Here is the tree of the application that is contains in the directory **node-countries-light-app**

+See point 2 for the explanations of postman_files directory.

 ```
 node-countries-light-app/
 |-- _app